skyarkhangel/Hardcore-SK/README.md

 Main focus based on the growing complexity of the gameplay.
 Trying to achieve greater..Maximally immerse the player into gameplay and stay there for a long time.
 More than 100 research are waiting.
 When you start playing, you immediately understand everything...
 Campfire welcomes you.

-This project supports English and Russian language.
+This project supports English and Russian languages.
+Partial support for Spanish and Korean languages.
+Chinese translation is a separate [mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2469653495).
 Using additional mods (not patched for the project) is not recommended.

 ## DOWNLOADING